History of John Lennon in Timeline

 February 1968: The Beatles travel to India

-In February 1968, the Beatles, influenced by Harrison and Lennon, traveled to the Maharishi's ashram in India.
-During this time, they composed many songs for their double album 'The Beatles'.
+In February 1968, led by Harrison and Lennon's interest, the Beatles traveled to the Maharishi's ashram in India for further guidance.
+While there, they composed most of the songs for their double album "The Beatles".

 November 1968: Ono's Miscarriage

-In November 1968, Yoko Ono miscarried a male child a few weeks after John Lennon's divorce from Cynthia Lennon was granted.
+In November 1968, a few weeks after John Lennon's divorce from Cynthia Lennon was granted, Yoko Ono miscarried a male child on 21 November 1968.

-Between 1968 and 1969, Lennon and Ono recorded three albums of experimental music together: Unfinished Music No. 1: Two Virgins, Unfinished Music No. 2: Life with the Lions and Wedding Album.
+Between 1968 and 1969, John Lennon and Yoko Ono recorded three albums of experimental music together: Unfinished Music No. 1: Two Virgins, Unfinished Music No. 2: Life with the Lions and Wedding Album.

 1968: Apple Corps needs professional management

-In 1968, "The Lennon Play: In His Own Write", co-adapted by Victor Spinetti and Adrienne Kennedy from John Lennon's books, opened at The Old Vic, with Lennon and Ono in attendance.
+In 1968, "The Lennon Play: In His Own Write" opened at The Old Vic.
+John Lennon and Yoko Ono attended the opening night performance, their second public appearance together.

 1968: Formation of ABKCO Industries